 How To Get Prescription Drug Coverage

-You can only enroll in a Part D plan under special circumstances, such as turning 65 or going onto Part B of Medicare for the first time.
+There are only certain situations under which you can enroll in a Part D plan, such as turning 65 or going onto Part B of Medicare for the first time.
 In both of those cases, you can enroll three months before or three months after the month that your Part B coverage begins.
 You can also enroll or change plans each year during the Annual Election Period (AEP).
 That period runs from October 15 through December 7.
 AEP restrictions apply to Part D or Medicare Advantage plans only.
 With your Medigap plan, you can make changes to your plan any time of year.

 Enrolling in a Standalone Prescription Drug Plan